bprall/Basic-Shell/README.md

   - `grep [pattern] [file...]`: Search for a specified pattern in files and print matching lines.

-  - `history`: Show the history of commands entered.

   - `sort [-r]`: Sort a list of numbers in ascending by standard input.
 If -r is specified, it sorts the numbers in reverse order.

   - `sortwords [input.txt] [output.txt]`: Read words from an input file, sort them, and save them to an output file, or overwrite the input file if no output file is specified.